Lav15/lavjain.github.io/portfolio/operations.md

 **Result:**
 Successfully delivered a global analytics solution providing deep insights into production losses.
 The platform became the foundation for a new operational strategy, identifying inefficiencies that enabled the company to optimize production workflows, reduce rework cycles, and achieve substantial annual cost savings through minimized waste.

+### 4. Equipment Asset Valuation & Lifecycle Tracking | Industrial/Logistics

+**Context:**
+The organization owned a significant portfolio of heavy equipment, including cranes and various machinery, distributed across global entities.
+Tracking the financial valuation (New, Market, and Book Value) alongside the physical movement and operational status of these assets was handled through multiple source systems.

+**Stakeholders:**
+Fleet Director, Finance Controller, Business Analysts

+**Approach:**
+Architected a centralized dashboard that integrated equipment specifications with financial valuation data to provide a comprehensive, daily view of asset valuation, depreciation, and physical deployment.

+**Execution:**
+* Architected a centralized asset database that integrated equipment specifications with financial valuation data, tracking New, Market, and Book Values across the global fleet.
+* Developed movement-tracking logic to monitor the deployment of equipment as it moved between different legal entities or project sites.
+* Implemented automated lifecycle reporting, including equipment ageing analysis and a specialized "Black Box" report to track operational usage patterns.

+Result:
+The system replaced fragmented spreadsheets with a single, reliable Fleet Master report.
+It provided leadership with immediate visibility into the company’s total equipment valuation and operational capacity, while enabling more precise depreciation accounting and better logistics planning for equipment relocation.

+### 5. Operational Integrity Analysis (Fraud Detection & Cost Optimization) | Industrial/Logistics

+**Context:**
+The company faced recurring cost discrepancies related to operator time registrations.
+Because time entries were logged manually across disparate systems—fuel consumption logs in Microsoft Dynamics AX, operator time sheets, and GPS fleet tracking—there was no mechanism to cross-validate logs, leading to potential billing inaccuracies and operational fraud.

+**Stakeholders:**
+Fleet Director

+**Approach:**
+Architected a forensic reporting suite to correlate three distinct event sources, identify time-registration anomalies, and provide management with the data-driven insights necessary to enforce cost-saving corrections.

+**Execution:**
+* Engineered an analytical model to synchronize heterogeneous data: integrating fuel consumption timestamps from Microsoft Dynamics AX, manual time entries, and external fleet location/globetracking exports.
+* Developed correlation logic to flag "mismatched events," identifying instances where fuel consumption or location telemetry contradicted the logged time registrations.
+* Collaborated closely with operational managers to review these anomalies, providing them with evidence-based insights to correct time registrations and eliminate erroneous costs.

+Result:
+The system effectively curbed operational leakage by identifying and correcting fraudulent or inaccurate time registrations.
+By providing visibility into these discrepancies, the company realized tangible cost savings and improved the integrity of its operational and payroll data.

+### 6. Fleet Operational Performance & Maintenance Framework | Industrial/Logistics

+**Context:**
+The company operated a global fleet but lacked a consistent way to measure performance across different regions.
+Management had no standardized metrics to identify operational bottlenecks—such as equipment outages, idle resources, or maintenance gaps—which hindered fleet-wide efficiency.

+**Stakeholders:**
+Fleet Director

+**Approach:**
+Architected a standardized performance reporting suite in Qlik that defined and tracked 5 critical Fleet KPIs while integrating preventive maintenance schedules to improve asset longevity.

+**Execution:**
+* Defined and engineered a standardized set of 5 Fleet KPIs—covering equipment availability, operational efficiency, asset utilization, and preventive maintenance compliance—to establish a "common language" for fleet performance.
+* Integrated preventive maintenance scheduling into performance dashboards, allowing managers to track upcoming service requirements alongside daily operational metrics.
+* Designed performance dashboards featuring granular drill-down capabilities by region, business unit, and company, including anomaly detection for "suspicious readings."
+* Collaborated with regional managers to ensure the KPI framework was actionable and aligned with diverse local operational requirements.

+Result:
+The reporting suite provided leadership with a centralized, near real-time view of fleet health and productivity.
+By integrating preventive maintenance directly into the performance framework, the company reduced unexpected equipment downtime, optimized resource allocation, and achieved a measurable increase in overall fleet operational availability.

+### 7. Global Fleet Occupation & Revenue Analytics | Industrial/Logistics

+**Context:**
+While the organization tracked fleet movement and operational data, there was a disconnect between equipment usage (recorded in AX, NAV, and "Black Box" telematics) and the actual revenue generated per crane or project.
+This visibility gap made it difficult to determine the true return on investment (ROI) for individual assets.

+**Stakeholders:**
+Fleet Director

+**Approach:**
+Architected a unified analytical model that integrated ERP data with telematics, enabling a granular view of equipment occupation and revenue generation across global projects.

+**Execution:**
+* Architected a consolidated data model, synthesizing heterogeneous data from Microsoft Dynamics AX, Microsoft Dynamics NAV, and various Excel sources.
+* Engineered "Occupation Rate" analytics to track historical equipment usage globally, providing a clear view of asset utilization trends over time.
+* Developed reconciliation logic to compare ERP-recorded operational hours against "Black Box" telematics data, identifying reporting discrepancies and ensuring data integrity.
+* Calculated revenue-per-project and revenue-per-crane metrics, allowing the business to pinpoint high-performing assets and under-performing project sites.

+Result:
+The reporting suite provided the business with a direct line of sight between asset utilization and financial output.
+By mapping fleet occupation to project revenue, leadership was empowered to make data-driven decisions on fleet deployment, asset divestment, and project pricing, leading to improved overall portfolio profitability.

 [← Back to Home](../README.md)